roehst/kb-agents/README.md

 ## Running it

-(Right now, main.py is being refactored to use pydantic-ai and our miniprlog instead of OpenAI Agents SDK and PySwip, so it might be broken.)
+(Right now, main.py is being refactored to use pydantic-ai and our miniprolog instead of OpenAI Agents SDK and PySwip)

 `docker build -t kb-agents .`